History of the west coast of North America: Spanish exploration

 In 1791, the Malaspina Expedition undertook a search for the Northwest Passage, surveying the Alaska coast from Yakutat Bay to Prince William Sound.
 At Yakutat Bay, the expedition made contact with the Tlingit.
 The expedition's scientists made a study of the tribe, recording information on social mores, language, economy, warfare methods, and burial practices.
 Artists with the expedition, Tomas de Suria and José Cardero, produced portraits of tribal members and scenes of Tlingit daily life.
 A glacier between Yakutat Bay and Icy Bay was subsequently named after Malaspina.
 The botanist Luis Née also accompanied the expedition, during which he collected and described numerous new plants.

 During the return to Mexico, Malaspina's expedition spent a month at the Spanish outpost in Nootka Sound on Vancouver Island (see below).
 The expedition made a study of the Nootka.
 The two ships then sailed south to Mexico, stopping at the Spanish settlement and mission at Monterey, California on the way.
 Simultaneously an expedition under Francisco de Eliza, exploring the Strait of Juan de Fuca, discovered an entrance to the Strait of Georgia, which prompted further investigation.
 In Acapulco, Malaspina took over two schooners, the Sutil and Mexicana, placed them under the command of one of his officers, Dionisio Alcalá Galiano, and had them sail north to explore the Strait of Georgia.
 Galiano's expedition took place in 1792 at the same time as that of George Vancouver.
 The two expeditions met in the Strait of Georgia and worked together to map the waters and establish the insularity of Vancouver Island.

 Today, Spain's legacy endures as dozens of Spanish place names.
 In Alaska these include the Malaspina Glacier and Cordova Glacier, the towns of Valdez, Cordova and Port Gravina, as well as Orca Bay, Cordova Peak, and Revillagigedo Island.
 In British Columbia some of the better-known Spanish names (of many) include Quadra Island, Galiano Island, Gabriola Island, and Haro Strait.

 British North America

 In 1778, the British seafaring Captain James Cook, midway through his third and final voyage of exploration, sailed along the west coast of North America, mapping the coast from California all the way to the Bering Strait.
-The northern stretch of the west coast of North America was claimed by the British, but the region was not occupied by any British subject until 1788, when John Meares first small trading post in Nootka Sound in today's British Columbia.
+The northern stretch of the west coast of North America was claimed by the British, but the region was not occupied by any British subject until 1788, when John Meares built a trading post at Nootka Sound in today's British Columbia.
 His post was torn down at the end of 1788, although he claimed otherwise.